Heritage Tree Details

 Picea sitchensis

-The forces that shaped this unique Sitka Spruce (Picea sitschensis) have been debated for many years.
+The forces that shaped this unique Sitka spruce (Picea sitschensis) have been debated for many years.
 Whether natural events or possibly Native Americans were the cause remains a mystery.

 Read More